DSIW/slide-em-up/README.md

 How to do your first presentation with Slide'em up?
 ---------------------------------------------------

-1. Install slide-em-up: `gem install slide-em-up`
+1. Install Slideoff: `gem install slideoff`
 2. Create a directory for your presentation: `mkdir foobar && cd foobar`
 3. Create a section for your slides: `mkdir main`
 4. Write some slides: `vim main/slides.md`